kundajelab/TF-Atlas/pipeline/reports/README.md

 This directory contains Jupyter Notebooks and scripts needed to generate motif reports.

-Note that these reports are only compatible with the outputs of single-task models, so below, `T` (the number of tasks) will always be 1
+Note that these reports are only compatible with the outputs of single-task models, so below, `T` (the number of tasks) will always be 1.

+The convention used by these notebooks is to name each TF-MoDISco motif by the metacluster and pattern index (e.g. motif `0_5` is the 6th motif (index 5) in the first metacluster (index 0)).

 ### `view_tfmodisco_results.ipynb`
 Visualizes the TF-MoDISco motifs, including: